Wireline (cabling): Wireline valve

 A wireline control valve, also called a wireline blow out preventer (BOP), is an enclosed device with one or more rams capable of closing over the wireline in an emergency.
 A dual wireline valve has two sets of rams and some have the capability of pumping grease in the space between the rams to counterbalance the well pressure.

 Lubricator

 Lubricator is the term used for sections of pressure tested pipe that act to seal in wireline tools during pressurization.

-As stated it is a series of pipes that connect and it is what holds the tool string so operators can make runs in and out of the well.
+It is a series of pipes that connect and it is what holds the tool string so operators can make runs in and out of the well.
 It has valves to bleed off pressure so that you can disconnect it from the well and work on tools, etc.

 Pump-in sub

-Pump-in subs (also known as a flow T) allow for the injection of fluid into the pressure control string.
+The pump-in subs (also known as a flow T) allow for the injection of fluid into the pressure control string.
 Normally these are used for wellsite pressure testing, which is typically performed between every run into the well.
 They can also be used to bleed off pressure from the string after a run in the well, or to pump in kill fluids to control a wild well.